creme332/reddit-spam-bot-detector/README.md

 # Heuristics #
 Heuristics | Weight
 --- | ---
-Account is relatively new | 20
+Account is relatively new | 10 * age
 Account has no verified email|  50
 Reddit employee | -30
 Uses generic name | 40